Wednesday, 7 December 2016

 How to open a successful shop on Etsy

 I am aware this is not the first nor the last post on the Internet to explain how to do business on Etsy.
 Actually, I don't think one post would be enough to answer this question properly.
 Nevertheless, I will try to explain some basics, in order to help anyone wishing to start a successful business on their own or simply looking for advice on how to improve.
 This is especially valuable to anyone who thinks they have good skill or interesting items to sell, but can't find a buyer locally.
 Etsy is a worldwide exhibition window and only you can put limits to it.
-Jobs in Spain are scarce these days, and Etsy can make you a living.

-Today, 3 years on and more than a thousand sales after I ventured on this project, I have 2 shops and lots of stock to post.
+Some years on and more than a thousand sales after I ventured on this project, I have 2 shops and lots of stock to post.
 I have hundreds of satisfied customers and all-stars reviews, which I am really proud of.

 This is the current look of my original shop on etsy.

 As you may have read in my initial post about how I found the buttons, I started from scratch and was ready to spend €5 on my business.
 Later I learnt that if you get invited to open a shop, you can start for free.
-Well, €5 was not such a big sum and I must say I recovered it quite quikly, but if you do not want to risk even that little, click HERE (if the link does not work properly, email me).
+Well, €5 was not such a big sum and I must say I recovered it quite quickly, but if you do not want to risk even that little, click HERE (if the link does not work properly, email me).

 Know your competition

-First of all, before you decide to bother yourself and waste time on opening an on-line buiness, it is advisable to a market research into similar items on etsy.
+First of all, before you decide to bother yourself and waste time on opening an on-line business, it is advisable to a market research into similar items on etsy.
 Are there many people selling the same thing?
 Does this thing actually sell?
 Does it have any special added value?
 What kind of customers may be interested in it?

-If something doesn't exist on etsy,chances are, you have misspelled it.
+If something doesn't exist on Etsy, chances are, you have misspelled it.
 Otherwise, which would be very unlikely, you would have to assume that nobody sells anything like it, which could mean that IT DOESN'T SELL: But, as I said, this would be really strange.
 (You wouldn't believe what sort of stuff people sell on line...)

 If there are too many websites selling similar items, think of the added value, or uniqueness of your products.
 There are lots of shops selling handmade jewellery, but not too many sell jewellery made of natural materials like seeds.
 There are lots of buttons out there, but not too many which are larger than 40 mm, and the bigger, the more sought after!